actualmira/DevSecOps-EKS-CloudNative-Platform/README.md

 }
 ```

 I created a vault role for ESO.
-The Vault role defines which Kubernetes identity is allowed to authenticate and what policy they receive.
+The vault role defines which Kubernetes identity is allowed to authenticate and what policy they receive.
 Only the eso-sa ServiceAccount from the eso namespace can authenticate using this role.
 I configured a 1 hour token TTL so that even if a token were somehow intercepted, it will expire quickly and cannot be reused indefinitely.
 ```bash
 vault write auth/kubernetes/role/eso \
   bound_service_account_names=eso-sa \